 ‘The best use of money is to take the issue of money off the table,’ according to Dan Pink.
 Even if an individual isn’t personally motivated by raises or bonuses, their salary can affect how they view you and the company.
 Their salary must consider:

-- The role they fill and the workload they take on
+- The role they fill and the workload they take on.

-- How well they handle their responsibilities
+- How well they handle their responsibilities.

-- Basic needs such as food, shelter, clothing and savings for the future
+- Basic needs such as food, shelter, clothing and savings for the future.

-An employee’s salary has to be competitive and send the message that you care about their well-being and recognise their performance.
-This prevents employees from looking elsewhere for someone who does.
+An employee's salary has to be competitive and send the message that you care about their well-being and recognise their performance.

 It's simple to avoid being the one to kill employee engagement: just understand the role you play in building the strength of each employee’s commitment to their role, their tasks, the team and the company.